Georgia’s pro Russian ruling party seeks a constitutional majority in the tomorrow’s elections

 AI

-Maisaia stated, “I believe a major mobilization by pro-European forces on 26 October will occur, similar to what occurred in Moldova.”
+Maisaia stated, “I believe a major by pro-European forces on 26 October will occur, similar to what occurred in Moldova.”

 Maisaia, speaking to RBC-Ukraine, said: “We have trained 4,000 volunteers that will help international and national observers monitor the election in order to prevent fraud.”